 Choosing the right print settings can have a huge impact on the colours and quality of your edible prints.
 While this can take some trial and error depending on the design you are printing and on what type of edible paper (icing sheets, wafer paper or chocolate transfers) we recommend trying the following settings:

-For Icing Sheets
+Recommended Print Settings For Icing Sheets

-For Wafer Paper/Card and Chocolate Transfers
+Recommended Print Settings For Wafer Paper/Card

 Another thing to note is the colour mode you are printing your image in - while most colours can be replicated when printed with edible inks, if you are trying to match the colours more closely, for example if printing corporate cake toppers with a company logo, we recommend you print the logo in a CMYK format rather than the RGB format which is used for digital print - you should ask your clients to provide their artwork in this format if required.
 While the colours may look slightly different on screen, when printed this format should provide a better match.